 Phakic Intraocular Lenses (IOLs)

-Risks include cataract Cataract A cataract is a congenital or degenerative opacity of the lens.
+Risks are low overall but include cataract Cataract A cataract is a congenital or degenerative opacity of the lens.
 The main symptom is gradual, painless vision blurring.
 Diagnosis is by ophthalmoscopy and slit-lamp examination.
 Treatment is... read more formation, glaucoma Overview of Glaucoma Glaucomas are a group of eye disorders characterized by progressive optic nerve damage in which an important part is a relative increase in intraocular pressure (IOP) that can lead to irreversible... read more , infection, inflammation, and loss of corneal endothelial cells with subsequent chronic corneal edema that eventually becomes symptomatic.
 Many complications can be avoided with proper sizing and using a phakic IOL that is designed to be placed in the sulcus (just posterior to the iris).

 Advantages of corneal inlays are improved near vision with a 1- to 2-line decrease in distance vision in the corrected eye.
 Also, corneal inlays can be surgically removed if desired.